- 11 Dec 2025

 Frequently Asked Questions (FAQ)

-How are Flashpoint Vulnerability objects mapped to ThreatConnect objects?
+How are Flashpoint Ignite Vulnerability objects mapped to ThreatConnect objects?

-Under Flashpoint Ignite’s Vulnerability structure, a single CVE ID can be associated with multiple Flashpoint IDs (FPIDs), or multiple CVE IDs can be associated with a single FPID.
-In version 1.0.0 of the Flashpoint Ignite Threat Intelligence Engine App, Flashpoint Vulnerabilities are mapped to Threat Groups in ThreatConnect.
-In version 1.0.1, each CVE ID representing a Flashpoint Vulnerability is mapped to a Vulnerability Group in ThreatConnect, and Common Weakness Enumeration (CWE™) IDs are mapped to Tags that are applied to Vulnerability and Threat Groups in ThreatConnect that correspond to Flashpoint Vulnerabilities.
+Under Flashpoint Ignite’s Vulnerability structure, a single CVE-ID can be associated with multiple Flashpoint IDs (FPIDs), or multiple CVE-IDs can be associated with a single FPID.
+In version 1.0.0 of the Flashpoint Ignite Threat Intelligence Engine App, Flashpoint Ignite Vulnerabilities are mapped to Threat Groups in ThreatConnect.
+In version 1.0.1 and later versions, each CVE-ID representing a Flashpoint Ignite Vulnerability is mapped to a Vulnerability Group in ThreatConnect, and Common Weakness Enumeration (CWE™) IDs are mapped to Tags that are applied to Vulnerability and Threat Groups in ThreatConnect that correspond to Flashpoint Ignite Vulnerabilities.

-Which Flashpoint data are modeled as Intrusion Sets in ThreatConnect?
+Which Flashpoint Ignite data objects are modeled as Intrusion Sets in ThreatConnect?

-The Flashpoint Ignite Threat Intelligence Engine App ingests and models the following Flashpoint data as Intrusion Set Groups in ThreatConnect:
+The Flashpoint Ignite Threat Intelligence Engine App ingests and models the following Flashpoint Ignite data objects as Intrusion Set Groups in ThreatConnect:

 - Actor descriptions from the Flashpoint Events API endpoint